Wazi2025/WinformsSQLpwHash_2/ReadMe.md

 # Project "Winforms SQL PwHash 2"

 This is the Visual Studio "version" of Winforms_SQL_PwHash.
-Includes menu and About box.

 ## Includes